Pyxus/fray/README.md

 2. Copy the contents of the repo into `res://addons/fray` directory.
 3. Enable `Fray - Combat Framework` in your project plugins.

-Alternatively if using git the project can be added as a sub module like so:
-`git submodule add https://github.com/Pyxus/fray.git ./addons/fray`

 If you would like to know more about installing plugins see the [Official Godot Docs](https://docs.godotengine.org/en/stable/tutorials/plugins/editor/installing_plugins.html).

 ## 📃 Credits